aryzach/aryzach.github.io/_posts/2021-10-29-death-with-dignity-op-ed.markdown

 ### Outline of legal decisions to be made

 The logistics around an assisted death law for somebody with severe dementia are much more complicated than somebody with a six-month prognosis.
-We need to define the following:
+As a basic framework, we need to define the following:
 - when is the request made
 - who is involved
 	* family (spouse, children, grandchildren)
 	* doctors
 	* emotional / psychological support
 	* legal support
-- procedures in the years that follow the request
+- agenda in the years that follow the request
 	* dementia status check-ins
 	* emotional check-ins
 	* legal check-ins (the laws could change in the 2 - 30 years between request and action)